SimplicioInferenti/SimplicioInferenti/README.md

-- 👋 Hi, I’m @SimplicioInferenti
+- I’m @SimplicioInferenti
-- 👀 I’m a lawyer and I'm interested in Legal Tech
+- I’m a lawyer and I'm interested in Legal Tech and Artificial Intelligence
-- 🌱 I’m currently learning some data science and statistics basics.
+- I’m currently learning some data science and statistics basics.
-- 💞️ I’m looking to collaborate on Legal Tech projects
+- I’m looking to collaborate on Legal Tech projects
-- 📫 How to reach me: simplicio@inferenti.org
+- How to reach me: simplicio@inferenti.org

 <!---
 SimplicioInferenti/SimplicioInferenti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.